 1,231,490 couple years of protection provided through provision of family planning services (99% of target).

 22% of women of reproductive age are now using a modern method of family planning.
 Of these, 11% are less than 20 years of age.

 More than 525,000 implant procedures performed over the life of the project.

 Couple Years of Protection

-An additional 240,308 couple years of protection have been achieved since the start of ASSR.
+An additional 860,082 couple years of protection were achieved over the course of the ASSR project.

 Real-time data sourced from the DHIS2 data management system on the rate of acceptance of family planning in ASSP-assisted health areas from 2014 to 2017.